Where We Came From

-For years, faith has implied really strong believing or believing with great conviction.
-At the heart of the Greek word for faith is the thought of allegiance or devotion.
-Just to believe Jesus did or said or will do something will not necessarily change life.
+For most, faith implies a really strong belief or believing of something with great conviction.
+However. at the heart of the Greek word for faith is the thought of allegiance or devotion.
+Just to believe Jesus did or said or will do something is not necessarily faith as Jesus meant faith.

-To devote yourself to Jesus as the King of your life will radically change everything about you.
-Certainly to be devoted to Jesus includes believing, but devotion to Jesus is the giving of your complete life to Him.
+To devote yourself to Jesus as the King of your life is the act which will radically change everything about you.
+Certainly, to be devoted to Jesus includes believing, but devotion to Jesus is the giving of your complete life to Him.
 To give your allegiance to Jesus unleashes God's grace in your life and allows you to walk in Kingdom-saved life.

 “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast” (Ephesians 2:8-9 ESV).